 The Blanton welcomes students from all departments, colleges, and schools on UT’s campus — as well as Austin-area colleges and universities — to explore our galleries as an extension of their classroom learning.
-This semester we are offering a reduced number of in-person group visits.
-Capacity is limited, so we encourage university groups from far and wide to make use of collection-based digital resources.

 The museum offers a diverse array of special exhibitions and permanent collection galleries, providing generative spaces for students to engage in close looking, critical thinking, and creative expression.
 Experiences with art can stimulate conversation and support a sense of community, offering opportunities to learn more about ourselves and others.

 Blanton educators can introduce a temporary exhibition or collection area; explore interdisciplinary connections and respond to course goals; and help build skills in observation, interpretation, and communication.
 We have a particular interest in using art to support students in their development as young adults.
-Our collaborators often ask for a museum experience that introduces themes of belonging, self-care and wellbeing, community, and social justice.
+Our collaborators often ask for a museum experience that introduces themes of belonging, self-care and wellbeing, community, and social issues.

 Faculty may request a custom-designed gallery lesson facilitated by a museum educator by contacting firstname.lastname@example.org.
 Self-guided groups are also welcome.
 To manage capacity, all visits require a booking.